sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_09.rst

 .. ----------------------------------------------------------------------------

 .. figure:: ../_images/lsj_factorialanova13.*
-   :alt: Analysis panel to set up post hoc tests
+   :alt: Options panel to set up post hoc tests
    :name: fig-factorialanova13

-   Analysis panel for setting up post-hoc test within jamovi's factorial ANOVA procedure (the current settings request a Tukey HSD statistic): Unsaturated model with the factors ``drug`` and ``therapy`` but without an interaction term (using the |clinicaltrial|_ data set)
+   Options panel for setting up post-hoc test within jamovi's factorial ANOVA procedure (the current settings request a Tukey HSD statistic): Unsaturated model with the factors ``drug`` and ``therapy`` but without an interaction term (using the |clinicaltrial|_ data set)